CV & Cover Letter

 How to make the employer or agency WANT to read your CV

-A good covering letter will differentiate your CV from the countless others that employers and Recruitment Consultants see.
+A good covering note will differentiate your CV from the countless others that employers and Recruitment Consultants see.
 Make sure yours stands out!

 Appearance and layout